poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 a break, I had decided to double down on research and working part-time at a startup before having to start my full-time job in the fall.
 But after months and months of pushing it to the extreme, my body decided that it had enough of me.
-I wanted to see sky through the haze, an answer of whom I'm supposed to become, and I learned that there isn't one.*
+I wanted to see sky through the haze, an answer to whom I'm supposed to become, and I learned that there isn't one.*

 ## September
 ![Goodbye CSE]({{ "/img/2017-in-review/sep_2017.jpg" | absolute_url}})
-*Leaving behind UW and Seattle felt very bittersweet.
-While I was excited to start the next phase of my life, I also knew I would dearly miss home.
-Before I left, I went up to the balcony of CSE, out of habit.
+*Leaving behind UW, Seattle, and my family felt very bittersweet.
+While I was excited to start the next phase of my life as a software engineer in the Bay Area, I also knew I would dearly miss home.
+Before I left,
+I went up to the balcony of CSE, out of habit.
 CSE 2, our new building, is like a child -- it seems to grow more and more everyday.
 Whether you want it to or not, the world keeps moving on without you.*